Irwin Naturals Looks to Add to - GuruFocus.com

 LOS ANGELES, Nov.
-01, 2022 (GLOBE NEWSWIRE) -- Irwin Naturals Inc. (CSE: IWIN) ( IWINF) (FRA: 97X) (“Irwin” or the “Company”) has reached a binding agreement to acquire Dura Medical, LLC, a clinic in Naples, Florida, which offers ketamine-infusion therapy among its options for cutting-edge treatment of mental health disorders.
+03, 2022 (GLOBE NEWSWIRE) -- Irwin Naturals Inc. (CSE: IWIN) ( IWINF) (FRA: 97X) (“Irwin” or the “Company”) entered into a binding agreement on October 30, 2022, to acquire the assets of Clare Clinic, Inc., d/b/a Florida Mind Health Center, which operates three healthcare clinics in Florida.
+The clinics are located in Gainesville, Tallahassee and Panama City, and offer ketamine-assisted therapy, NAD+ and other IV therapies.

-The clinic will be incorporated into Irwin Naturals Emergence, a fast-growing national chain offering psychedelic mental healthcare that already includes five clinics in Florida.
+Those clinics will join Irwin Naturals Emergence, a fast-growing national chain offering psychedelic mental healthcare that already includes five clinics in Florida.

-Klee Irwin, CEO of Irwin Naturals said, “We’re moving fast to realize our goal of being first in building the biggest chain of psychedelic mental-healthcare clinics in the country.
-We’ve been very selective, targeting clinics that provide quality customer care while also prioritizing financial health, and Stephen, Liz and their team have built a practice that is exceptional in both regards.
-We’re so excited they have accepted our invitation to join the family as Irwin Naturals pushes toward the front of this incredibly exciting frontier in mental healthcare.”
+Klee Irwin, CEO of Irwin Naturals said, “We’re not just acting fast, we’re acting first with the goal of building the biggest chain of psychedelic mental-healthcare clinics in the country, and Florida is becoming a cornerstone.
+These clinics embody our ideal both in terms of their business fundamentals and their compassionate and caring dedication to implementing these revolutionary new treatments.
+It’s a perfect pairing.”

-Stephen Durand is a certified registered nurse anesthesiologist (CRNA) who earned a master’s degree from Florida Gulf Coast University.
-While specializing in obstetric anesthesia, he gained experience using ketamine to treat surgical pain.
-After learning that ketamine was being used to treat mood and pain disorders, he underwent additional training in the use of ketamine for treating mental health disorders such as depression, anxiety, post-traumatic stress disorder (PTSD), and many pain disorders.
-He founded the clinic in 2018 along with his wife, Liz, a registered nurse (RN).

-The clinic specializes in helping patients with mental health disorders classified as treatment-resistant with an approach that includes psychotherapy as well as options for ketamine infusion therapy and MagVenture transcranial magnetic stimulation (TMS).

-Stephen Durand, CRNA, APRN, founder of Dura Medical said, “We built this clinic out of a belief that these treatments would help people who were suffering in our community.
-Our desire has been to increase awareness and access to novel, safe and effective ways of treating mental health disorders.
-We are excited to be joining the Irwin Naturals Emergence team because we truly believe we are going to be able to help more people get well and stay well."
+Zohar Levites opened his first clinic in Gainesville, Fla., in 2018 as an owner and chief administrator.
+A certified nurse anesthetist since 2008, Levites has more than 20 years of medical experience having worked in critical care, obstetrics, pain management and psychiatric care.
+He is committed to medical workforce development and was voted the teacher of the year in 2014 by the emergency medicine residents at the University of Florida College of Medicine.
+Levites also actively engages in research; he has presented at international conferences and published peer-reviewed papers on medical education and anesthetic drug administration.
+Levites has supported global health by participating in mission trips that provided life-saving cleft palate surgeries to children in Southeast Asia.
+Nationally, he has founded a non-profit organization to treat veterans with PTSD and depression syndromes.
+Florida Mind Health expanded from its first clinic in Gainesville to open clinics in Tallahassee and Panama City.

+Zohar Levites, CRNA, ARNP, MS, founder of Florida Mind Health Center, said, “This is an opportunity to become part of something bigger in an area of care that can fundamentally change the way we treat disorders not just in Florida, but across the country.
+Joining Irwin Naturals Emergence will enhance our efficiency and put our cutting-edge services and compassionate care behind a household name with decades worth of customer trust.”

-Irwin Naturals history began providing best-in-class nutraceuticals in 1994.
-Today, Irwin Naturals products are stocked on the shelves of more than 100,000 storefronts in North America, and its brand name is recognized in 80 percent of U.S. homes.1
+Irwin Naturals history goes back to 1994 when it began providing best-in-class nutraceuticals.
+Today, Irwin Naturals products are stocked on the shelves of more than 100,000 storefronts in North America and its brand name is recognized in 80 percent of U.S. homes.1

-Irwin Naturals Emergence has already reached agreements with clinics located in seven different states, including five clinics it previously acquired in Florida.
+As of Sept.
+6, 2022, Irwin Naturals Emergence had reached agreements with 11 clinics across seven different states, including five clinics in Florida.

 Building a national chain will offer some efficiencies and the cost-benefits that come from economies of scale.
 The incorporation of Irwin Naturals best practices will also help drive down operating costs, a savings that can be passed on to customers by providing sliding-scale discounts and even pro bono treatment for those in need.

-Klee Irwin, Irwin Naturals CEO, “We see ourselves as both an ambassador and a pioneer.
-We are nationally known brand having safely cared for the health of our customers for almost 30 years now, and our presence in this fast-emerging sector of mental healthcare speaks to the effectiveness and safety of these life-changing treatments.
+Klee Irwin, Irwin Naturals CEO, “We will be a beacon in this new area of mental healthcare.
+We’ve safely cared for your health needs for 28 years, which provides some assurance for our customers, sort of holding the hand of those looking into these new life-changing treatments.
+It’s safe.
+It’s effective.
 We send a message simply by being in the space.”

 Transaction terms